Flotomate/product_docs/source/patch-management/patch-approval.rst

     d.
 Section D is where you set your target computers.
 Patch will be deployed in the target computers.
 Here you can set the following things:

-       i.
-Set a :ref:`Remote Office <add-remote-office>`.
-This will allow auto selection of multiple computers from a Remote Office's network may or may not be based on include and exclude conditions.
+        i. :ref:`Remote Office <add-remote-office>`: This will allow auto selection of multiple computers from a Remote Office's network which may or may not be based on include and exclude conditions.

-       ii.
-Set :ref:`individual <Adding of Computers from List>` computers.
+        ii. :ref:`Individual computers <Adding of Computers from List>` from Additional Computers.

         iii.
-Set a different :ref:`Scope<Adding Multiple Scopes>` (Target) if there are multiple Remote Offices.
+Multiple :ref:`targets <Adding Multiple Scopes>` (Scope) if there are multiple Remote Offices.

+       One can preview all computers in a target using the **Preview** button.

     e.
 Section E is where you set the review period (in days) for Auto-Approval.
        A review period starts whenever a Deployment Request is created by the Test Task (a Test Task can create multiple Requests each one with its own review period).